Yingkarta: History of contact

 White colonial occupation of Yingkarta lands began in 1877 when the indigenous population was estimated to number some 2,000 people.
-Small-pox (moonnangno)was common among them.
+Smallpox was common among them.

 Social organisation and rites

 It is not known whether or not the Yinggarda had a section system.
 A. R. Radcliffe-Brown, writing in 1930, stated of them that:

 In the case of the Ingarda tribe to the south of the Gascoyne River it was impossible to determine if they really had or had not a section system.
 They knew the names of the sections of the Maia and Warienga [Warriyangka] tribes and every man claimed membership of a particular section. ...
 They might once have had such a system which had broken down or they might merely be trying to adapt themselves as well as possible to the social organisation of the neighbouring tribes.
 When the data was collected in 1911, little was remembered of their marriage systems and Alan Dench thinks it probable, unlike many neighbouring tribes to their north, they did not have a moieties.

-The Yingkarta were said by some early explorers to have practiced circumcision.
+The Yingkarta were said by some early explorers to have practised circumcision.
 However, they lie to the west of the circumcision line, was denied by a colonial observer in 1886 who was familiar with their language, and has been contested by modern descendants and scholars, who state that this was a practice of the Watjarri to their west.
-Since the Inggarda social bands contiguous with the Watjarri were known under the distinct hordal name of Kurudandi (perhaps surviving in the contemporary station toponym Coordewandy, Tindale suggested that while the Inggarda to the east had not adopted this rite, the western clans might have at some time taken up the practice as current among the Watjarri.
+Since the Inggarda social bands contiguous with the Watjarri were known under the distinct hordal name of Kurudandi (perhaps surviving in the contemporary station toponym Coordewandy), Tindale suggested that while the Inggarda to the east had not adopted this rite, the western clans might have at some time taken up the practice as current among the Watjarri.

-The Nanda on the southern end of Shark Bay were much in fear of the Inggarda whom they regarded as highly proficient in the art of sorcery (boollia), which included the power to conjure up rain at will.
+The Nanda on the southern end of Shark Bay were much in fear of the Inggarda, who they regarded as highly proficient in the art of sorcery, which included the power to conjure up rain at will.